If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 Is the trip really all inclusive?

-Optional are the $20 parking fee per vehicle per trip and the customary 10% gratuity for our hard-working crew.
+Please have cash handy for the $20 parking fee per vehicle per trip and the customary 10% gratuity for our hard-working crew.

 Will I receive a reminder about my final payment?

 Yes, we will send you a reminder email.
 Your final payment is due six weeks before your sailing date.
 We prefer checks payable to Schooner Ladona, but you can also pay online with MasterCard, Visa, or Discover Card.

 It is customary for passengers to give a gratuity of 10% of their cruise cost to any crew member to share with their crewmates.
 Sailing on Ladona would not be possible without their dedication and efforts.

 What are the Stay/Inn Packages?